 Several things I always establish before handing over the keys to my 1500 kg steel cage on wheels.

 STEERING WHEEL.
-Reach over and hang onto the wheel with your left hand steering WITH the new driver’s hands, also on the wheel.
+Reach over and hang onto the wheel with your left-hand steering, with the new driver’s hands on the wheel.
 Start this way and have the new driver agree to and be comfortable with you reaching over to co-steer at any time during the drive.
-Reaching underneath their arms, grabbing the bottom of the wheel firmly gives you the co-pilot a strong KEEP THE CAR STRAIGHT control when needed.
-Together play with this BOTH-STEER in a safe area several times to both be comfortable with it.
+Reaching underneath their arms, grabbing the bottom of the wheel firmly gives you, the co-pilot, a strong KEEP THE CAR STRAIGHT control when needed.
+Play with this BOTH-STEER in a safe area several times to be comfortable with it.

 Prepare and present all these teamwork safety ideas in a safe place LONG before you venture out.

 The best solution, send them to a driving instructor.
-Yes, there are terrible stories about new drivers banging up the family cars with a good-intentioned family member.
-So the best idea is to have them start with an experienced trainer, in a properly insured dual control car.
-Traumatizing a new driver at the beginning of their driving career often has devastating long term effects.
+There are terrible stories about new drivers banging up the family cars with a good-intentioned family member.
+So the best idea is to have them start with an experienced trainer in a properly insured dual-control car.
+Traumatizing a new driver at the beginning of their driving career often has devastating long-term effects.
 Additionally, banging up the driving school car can also put a dent in the new driver’s confidence.
 So dig a little deeper than normal to locate a quality trainer.
 They are out there but typically they are busy and harder to find.

 Driving is an essential lifelong skill.
 It’s not worth any increased risk at the beginning.
 And please take note of the poor instructors out there.
 Yes, there are some.